Franck Priou

-Career

 Playing career

 Priou, who played as a striker, played mainly in Ligue 1 and Ligue 2 for Istres, Lyon, Mulhouse, Sochaux, Cannes, Saint-Etienne, Caen and Martigues.

 He was the leading goalscorer in Ligue 2 in 1993.

 Coaching career

 After retiring as a player, Priou was manager of Istres B team, Consolat Marseille and Gap, leading the team to the Championnat National in 2010.
 In 2010, he was appointed manager of Martigues.
 The following year he joined Fréjus, but left the club after six months in charge.
 He coached FC Mulhouse in 2016.
 In July 2018 he was appointed as manager of FC Istres.
 He left the role at the end of the 2018–19 season.

 In December 2019, he was appointed manager of US Marseille Endoume.